JohnSundell/Publish/README.md

 brew install publish
 ```

+However, please note that Homebrew support is not officially maintained by John Sundell, and you might therefore be installing an older version of the Publish command line tool when using Homebrew.
+Using `make`, as described above, is the preferred way to install the Publish command line tool.

 ## Running and deploying

 Since all Publish websites are implemented as Swift packages, they can be generated simply by opening up a website’s package in Xcode (by opening its `Package.swift` file), and then running it using the `Product > Run` command (or `⌘+R`).